 Will I be charged more class fees or tuition hours because I registered for this training?

 We commend you for completing other training and apologize for any inconvenience, but UNL Research Compliance Services (RCS) needs to track compliance with the NIH, NSF, USDA NIFA requirements.
 If you can provide documentation of RCR CITI training and in-person training, we may be able to waive the need for further training.
+However, this will be determined at the discretion of Research Compliance Services and following their review of the training documentation you provide.

 How is completion of the RCR training tracked?